Alex Jones' Infowars files for bankruptcy protection

 “Alex Jones is just delaying the inevitable: a public trial in which he will be held accountable for his profit-driven campaign of lies against the Sandy Hook families who have brought this lawsuit,” said Christopher Mattei, who represents the families in a Connecticut lawsuit against Jones.

-An attorney for Jones has not returned a message seeking comment Monday.
-On Sunday, Jones said on his Infowars program that he was considering bankruptcy and asked his listeners for financial help to stay on the air.
+An attorney for Jones has not returned a message seeking comment.
+Jones told his Infowars listeners Monday that he was “totally maxed out” and urged them to contribute money and buy nutritional supplements on his website to keep him on the air.

-“We’re maxed out and I don’t want to lay off our employees,” he said.
+“It’s time for people to be able to see that I don’t have $5 million.
+I don’t have $3 million.
+We have less than $3 million cash and we need that money to buy future product to be able to operate,” Jones said.

 Last month, Jones was fined $75,000 for failing to appear for a deposition in a defamation case but a judge last week ordered the return of the money because Jones eventually showed up.

-Another newly filed lawsuit accuses Jones of hiding millions of dollars in assets, but an attorney for Jones has called that allegation “ridiculous.”
+Another new lawsuit accuses Jones of hiding millions of dollars in assets, but an attorney for Jones has called that allegation “ridiculous.”

 Neil Heslin, whose 6-year-old son, Jesse Lewis, died in the Newtown school shooting, said he did not immediately know how the bankruptcy would affect his defamation lawsuit against Jones in Texas, where a trial on how much money Jones should pay in damages is set to begin next week.